 \section{Introduction}

-The primary goal of data science and statistics is to uncover and understand the underlying structures within observed data.
-Mathematically, these structures are often represented by a parameter, which belongs to a set of possible values known as the parameter space.
-Since parameter estimates are derived from data subject to random noise, it is crucial to assess their quality and quantify the associated uncertainty.
+The primary goal of data science and statistics is to uncover and understand the underlying structures in observed data.
+Mathematically, these structures are often represented by a parameter that belongs to a set of possible values known as the parameter space.
+Because parameter estimates are derived from data subject to random noise, it is crucial to assess their quality and quantify the associated uncertainty.

 There are two widely used approaches for accuracy assessment and uncertainty quantification.
-The first focuses on measuring the distance between the estimated parameter and the true value, and characterizing the variability of the estimate around this target.
-While conceptually straightforward, this approach typically relies on correct specification and parameterization of the data-generating process, making it sensitive to model misspecification.
+The first focuses on measuring the distance between the estimated parameter and the true value, and on characterizing the variability of the estimate around this target.
+Although conceptually straightforward, this approach typically relies on correct specification and parameterization of the data-generating process, making it sensitive to model misspecification.

 An alternative approach emphasizes evaluating the predictive performance of the estimated parameter on future, unseen data.
 In his influential paper, \cite{breiman2001statistical}, Leo Breiman strongly advocated for this perspective, arguing that prediction should be the central focus of modeling in data science.
 Within this framework, a key task is to assess the predictive accuracy of a fitted model or parameter on new data points.
 A fitted model is commonly obtained by minimizing the empirical risk over a class of candidate parameters using training data.
 However, the model’s performance on future data---referred to as the out-of-sample risk or test error---is typically worse than its performance on the training data, known as the in-sample risk or training error.
-This gap arises because the training data’s noise influences both the fitting procedure and the evaluation of in-sample performance.
+This gap arises because the noise in training data influences both the fitting procedure and the evaluation of in-sample performance.
 The discrepancy between training and test error, referred to as optimism by \cite{efron1986biased}, has become a central topic in the study of model selection and generalization error in both statistics and machine learning.
 This article focuses on this predictive performance evaluation approach, as it relies on weaker modeling assumptions and has broader applicability.